-The Bank's objectives when managing capital, which is a broader concept than the 'equity' on the balance sheet, are:
+The Bank's objectives when managing capital, which is a broader concept than the 'equity' on the balance Tier 2 capital (Supplementary capital) is comprised sheet, are:

-- to comply with the capital requirements set by the Central Bank; - to safeguard the Bank's ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders: - to maintain a strong capital base to support the development of its business.
+- to comply with the capital requirements set by the Central Bank; - to safeguard the Bank's ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders; - to maintain a strong capital base to support the development of its business.

-Capital adequacy and use of regulatory capital are monitored regularly by management, employing techniques based on the guidelines developed by the Basel Committee, as implemented by the Central Bank for supervisory purposes.
+monitored regularly by management, employing techniques based on the guidelines developed by the Basel Committee, as implemented by the Central Bank for supervisory purposes.
 The required information is filed with the Central Bank on a monthly basis.